Notes

 1.4.2 | grue closet

-A walk-in closet with a sliding door.
+A walk-in closet with a sliding door reinforced in iron.
+Unlocked.

-Inside, suspended from the ceiling, in the center, hang three skeletal bodies on chains, black with plague.
+Inside hang 3 skeletal bodies on chains, black with plague.
 Pearl-like black growths, somewhat shiny, extend from their bones, amidst the smaller, lumpier buboes.
+When the door is opened, these grues wriggle and clack their jaws excitedly.

 Topic: Medicine, Plague, Monsters, Anatomy, etc.